Large-$S$ limit of the large-$N$ theory for the triangular antiferromagnet: Dynamical spin susceptibility: 1/N expansion

 The diagrams for $\chi_{_I}$ and $\chi_{_{II}}$ [see Eqs. \eqref{chiI} and \eqref{chiII}] are constructed as follows\cite{Auerbach1994}: the elements $S^{(n+1)}$ and $S^{(n+2)}$ contribute to external loops with $n$ internal vertices and one and two external vertices, respectively.
-The derivatives of $S^{(n)}$ [see Eqs.~\eqref{s0}-\eqref{sn}] with respect to $j$ are of order $1/N$.
+The derivatives of $S^{(n)}$ [see Eqs.~\eqref{s0}-\eqref{sn}] with respect to $j_i$ are of order $1/N$ because each source $j_i$ carries a flavor index.
 Consequently, according to the definition of $S^{(n+1)}$ and $S^{(n+2)}$ given by Eqs.~\eqref{Sn1} and \eqref{Sn2}, these external loops are of order $N^0$.
 The terms of the expansion of $S_{\rm int}$ in Eq.~\eqref{Sint} contribute to internal loops with $n\ge3$ internal vertices.
 Even though $S_{\rm int}$ is of order $N^0$, it is multiplied by factor $N$, implying that each diagram contains a factor $N^L$, where $L$ is the number of internal loops.
 In addition, each contraction of the $\phi$ fields gives rise to an RPA propagator $D$ (of order $N^0$) divided by $N$.
-Summarizing, each external loop contributes with a factor of order $N^0$, each internal loop contributes with a factor of order $N$ and each RPA propagator contributes with a factor $1/N$.
+Summarizing, each external loop contributes with a factor of order $N^0$, each internal loop contributes with a factor of order $N$ and each field contraction contributes with a factor $1/N$.
 In other words, a diagram with $L$ internal loops and $P$ RPA propagators is of order $(\frac{1}{N})^{P-L}$.
-Fig.~\ref{fig2:feymann} shows all the diagrams of order $1/N$ [(b)-(e)] that contribute to $\chi_{_{I}}$ and $\chi_{_{II}}$, along with the saddle point contribution shown in panel (a).
+Fig.~\ref{fig2:feymann}(a) shows the SP contribution to the dynamical susceptibility, while Figs.~\ref{fig2:feymann}(b)-(e) show all the diagrams of order $1/N$ that contribute to $\chi_{_{I}}$ and $\chi_{_{II}}$.
 In particular, the diagram of Fig.~\ref{fig2:feymann}(b) corresponds to $\chi_{_{II}}$ for $L=0$ and $P=1$, while Figs.~\ref{fig2:feymann}(c) and (d) are the diagrams corresponding to $\chi_{_{I}}$ for $L=0$ and $P=1$.
-The diagram shown in Fig. ~\ref{fig2:feymann}(e) arises from $\chi_{_{I}}$ and it is the only diagram that includes one internal loop ($L=1$) and two RPA propagators ($P=2$).
-This is the only $1/N$ diagram that arises from non-Gaussian corrections of the effective action.
+The diagram shown in Fig. ~\ref{fig2:feymann}(e) corresponds to $\chi_{_{I}}$ and it is the only diagram that arises from non-Gaussian corrections of the effective action with one internal loop ($L=1$) and two RPA propagators ($P=2$).